-When TV distribution syndicates upgraded from film to videotape, the colours and sound of anime made a big splash and Voltron led the way.
+The Voltron Force When TV distribution syndicates upgraded from film to videotape, the colours and sound of anime made a big splash and Voltron led the way.

-A third anime series – Lightspeed Lightning God Albegas – was originally slated for dubbing but new episodes of GoLion-style Voltron were commissioned instead.
-Unfortunately, the style and skill of the original GoLion animations were both painfully absent.
+The mysterious 'Voltron II' toys were from a third anime series: Lightspeed Lightning God Albegas.
+It was initially slated for dubbing but new episodes of GoLion-style Voltron were commissioned instead.
+Unfortunately, the style and skill of the original GoLion animations was painfully absent from the supplements.

 Alura and the Space MiceThe episode I have the most copies of happens to be my least favorite.
 It's devoted to the Space Mice: little creatures that got up to mischief and hijinks, occasionally helping the Voltron Force save the day.
 Naturally, the broadcasters kept scheduling that episode because the young'uns loved it.